yonasBSD/tiki/README.md

 ![Intro](assets/intro.png)

-Software development and AI assisted development in particular leaves a lot of Markdown files around - project management, documentation, brainstorming ideas, incomplete implementations, AI prompts and plans and what not.
+Markdown is the new go-to format for everything, it's simple, efficient, human and AI native - project management, documentation, brainstorming ideas, incomplete implementations, AI prompts and plans and what not are saved as Markdown files.
 Stick them in your repo.
 Keep around for as long as you need.
 Find them back in **git** history.
-Make tasks out of them and take them through an agile lifecycle
+Make issues out of them and take them through an agile lifecycle. `tiki` helps you save and organize these files:

+- Standalone Markdown viewer - view and edit Markdown files, navigate to local/external/GitHub/GitLab links, edit and save
+- Keep, search, view and version Markdown files in the git repo
+- Wiki-style documentation with multiple entry points
+- Keep a to-do list with priorities, status, assignee and size
+- Issue management with Kanban/Scrum style board and burndown chart
+- User-defined plugins with filters and actions like Backlog, Recent, Roadmap
+- AI skills to enable [Claude Code](https://code.claude.com), [Codex](https://openai.com/codex), [Opencode](https://opencode.ai) work with natural language commands like
+  "create a tiki from @my-file.md"
+  "mark tiki ABC123 as complete"

 ## Installation